Thursday, 2 April 2020

 • Right to freedom is highlighted as the theme of the poem.
 The tiger may be well fed and protected in the zoo.
 However, he can’t stay happy until or unless he is free to live, hunt and run under the open sky.

 • The poet has emphasised misuse and abuse of nature by mankind.
-Man has a tendency to control everything and even, nature that's why faces negative consequences of it.
+Man has a tendency to control everything, even nature that's why faces negative consequences of it.

 • The poem voices the message that nature, animals and all creatures must be respected and protected.
-They too, must enjoy their right to live the way they are created by Almighty.
+They too, must enjoy their right to freedom and the right to live the way they are created by Almighty.

 Ans.
 Not only humans but the animals too, need freedom and cherish it for life and freedom can’t be bargained at any cost.
 The tiger may be well fed and protected in the zoo.
 However, he can’t stay happy until or unless he is free to live, hunt and run under the open sky.
 He is in quiet rage and longs for freedom.
 He is angry being behind the bars and that too, he can’t express that he doesn't like to be teased by the visitors.
 He would have been a different animal if he had been free and ferocious in jungle and live the way God has created him.